 Do they prefer backpacking, day hiking, or trail running?
 Do they hike with their dog?
 Do they tend to buy traditional backpacking gear or modern gear?
 Are they a techy person or more old fashioned?
 What hiking gear do they already own?
 What unique gift could add value to their life outdoors?

 Figuring out the exact type of hiker you’re shopping for is the hard part.
 (Many of us hikers are quite particular.)
 But, if you do some proper investigating and ask yourself some of the important questions above, the perfect gift just might present itself, and you can rest easy with a job well done.

 That’s it.
-No more ranting about hiking gifts, I promise.
+No more ranting about hiking gifts.
+I promise.

 Hopefully, my endless gear musings helped you find a unique gift or two that will elevate your loved one’s hiking and backpacking game.

-The list I just gave you — 2021’s best gift ideas for hikers and backpackers — is a result of my passion for hiking, backpacking, and exploring the great outdoors.
+The list I just gave you — over 100 of 2021’s best gift ideas for hikers and backpackers — is a result of my passion for hiking, backpacking, and exploring the great outdoors.
 Just know that all the products on this list come highly recommended by an experienced backcountry explorer and are bound to satisfy like-minded adventurers.